Immaculate Conception High School (Lodi, New Jersey)

-Immaculate Conception High School (ICHS) is an American private, Roman Catholic, all-girls college-preparatory high school located in Lodi, in Bergen County, New Jersey, United States.
-The school operates under the jurisdiction of the Roman Catholic Archdiocese of Newark.
-The school was founded in 1915 by the Felician Sisters.
-ICHS has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1961.
+Immaculate Conception High School (ICHS) was an American private, Roman Catholic, all-girls college-preparatory high school located in Lodi, in Bergen County, in the U.S. state of New Jersey.
+The school operated under the jurisdiction of the Roman Catholic Archdiocese of Newark.
+The school was founded in 1915 by the Felician Sisters and closed at the end of the 2022-23 school year.
+ICHS was accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools from 1961 until its closure in 2023.

 As of the 2019–20 school year, the school had an enrollment of 145 students and 17.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.1:1.
 The school's student body was 62.1% (90) White, 26.2% (38) Hispanic, 10.3% (15) Black and 1.4% (2) Asian.
-Average class size is 15 students.
-The administration, faculty and staff consist of three Felician Sisters, 19 women, and 8 men.
-About 98% of seniors pursue higher education.
+The average class size was 15 students.
+The administration, faculty and staff consisted of three Felician Sisters, 19 women, and 8 men.
+About 98% of seniors pursued higher education.